 Like many other health experts, "I'm a huge fan of oatmeal," Dr. Bulsiewicz says.
 "The beauty of it is that it's rich in a prebiotic fiber called beta glucan that's been shown to improve the immune system."
 He also loves that you can add even more gut-healthy ingredients with toppings and spices.
 While he advises leaving sugar out of your bowl (bad bacteria have a definitive sweet tooth), fruits such as blueberries (another G.I. doc's fave gut-healthy food), strawberries, and peaches have fiber and add natural sweetness, while nuts increase the fiber content.

 As for spices, he loves adding cinnamon, ginger, and turmeric for digestion support.
 "All three have anti-inflammatory and benefits in their own unique way," he says.
 "Cinnamon helps to maintain a balanced blood sugar.
 Ginger has a well-deserved reputation for alleviating digestive symptoms, and has even been shown to help heal the gut.
 Turmeric contains a phytochemical called curcumin with some extraordinary healing properties, including protecting the liver and suppressing cancer."
 Plus, they keep your breakfast from tasting bland.

 Another a.m. meal Dr. Bulsiewicz recommends: a smoothie. " It's a great way to sneak a wide mix of fruits and veggies into your morning," he says.
 "This is critically important because we know from The American Gut Project that the single strongest determinant of a healthy gut microbiome is the diversity of plants in your diet.
 When you increase your plant diversity, you increase the diversity of your microbiome, and this is a good thing."

-He typically puts banana, greens, and a handful of frozen berries in his smoothies, but relies on other ingredients for flavor and fiber purposes.
-“I increase the diversity of plants in my smoothie by adding ground flax, chia seeds, hemp seeds, walnuts, or almonds,” Dr. Bulsiewicz says.
+He typically puts a base of banana, greens, and a handful of frozen berries in his smoothies, and then relies on other ingredients for additional flavor and fiber.
+"I increase the diversity of plants in my smoothie by adding ground flax, chia seeds, hemp seeds, walnuts, or almonds," Dr. Bulsiewicz says.

 Check out the video below for a registered dietitian's thoughts on gut healthy foods: